- Department of Oral and Craniofacial Sciences, School of Dental Medicine, University of Pittsburgh, Pittsburgh, PA, United States

 Study sample

 Participants were recruited through two registries.
 The University of Pittsburgh Orofacial Pain Registry and Sample Repository and the Dental Registry and DNA Repository project at the University of Pittsburgh School of Dental Medicine.
-Starting in September of 2006, all individuals that seek treatment at the University of Pittsburgh School of Dental Medicine have been invited to be part of the Dental Registry and DNA Repository project.
-Starting in January of 2016, all individuals that seek treatment for various forms of trigeminal neuralgia at the University of Pittsburgh Presbyterian Hospital Department of Neurological Surgery have been invited to be part of the Orofacial Pain Registry project.
+Starting in September of 2006, all individuals who seek treatment at the University of Pittsburgh School of Dental Medicine have been invited to be part of the Dental Registry and DNA Repository project.
+Starting in January 2016, all individuals seeking treatment for various forms of trigeminal neuralgia at the University of Pittsburgh Presbyterian Hospital Department of Neurological Surgery have been invited to be part of the Orofacial Pain Registry project.
 All samples were categorized according to the International Headache Society's classification of “painful cranial neuropathies, other facial pains and other headaches” (1).

 The provisions of the Declaration of Helsinki and US Federal Policy for the Protection of Human Subjects have been followed during the present study, which was approved by the University of Pittsburgh Institutional Review Board (IRB) under the protocols # 19050020 and 20050101.
 All subjects gave written informed consent to participate in this study after a full explanation of the procedures of the study and submitted to providing a saliva sample as a source of genomic DNA.
 The sample is typically collected at the first visit, before any necessary dental treatment is performed.
-From 5,025 records of participants in the Dental Registry and DNA Repository project, we selected 865 adults (513 females) that required more than one anesthetic tube to allow for a single posterior tooth restoration to be performed and compared to 365 adults (206 females) that did not need more than one tube to perform similar work (17).
-Although, it can be argued that differences in anatomical structures, metabolism, and presence of infection may account for the need to give additional anesthetic solution to perform regular dental treatments, the assumption is that by matching subjects by the procedures done, the need for additional anesthetic solution may be related to higher levels of pain sensitivity.
-These two groups were compared to a group of 257 individuals (142 females) with purely paroxysmal classical trigeminal neuralgia out of the 660 individuals with various forms of trigeminal neuralgia participating in the Orofacial Pain Registry project.
+From 5,025 records of participants in the Dental Registry and DNA Repository project, we selected 865 adults (513 women) who required more than one anesthetic tube to allow for a single posterior tooth restoration to be performed and compared to 365 adults (206 women) that did not need more than one tube to perform similar work (17).
+Although it can be argued that differences in anatomical structures, metabolism, and presence of infection may account for the need to give additional anesthetic solution to perform regular dental treatments, the assumption is that by matching subjects by the procedures done, the need for additional anesthetic solution may be related to higher levels of pain sensitivity.
+These two groups were compared to a group of 257 individuals (142 women) with purely paroxysmal classical trigeminal neuralgia out of the 660 individuals with various forms of trigeminal neuralgia participating in the Orofacial Pain Registry project.
 The reason for selecting only pure forms of trigeminal neuralgia (and not secondary or idiopathic cases) aimed to improve homogeneity.
-Trigeminal neuralgia is evoked by ectopic action potentials generated from the V root while compressed by vessel.
-Idiopathic forms of trigeminal neuralgia have the same symptoms of the classical trigeminal neuralgia but very mild or no compression by a vessel.
+Trigeminal neuralgia is evoked by ectopic action potentials generated from the V root while compressed by a vessel.
+Idiopathic forms of trigeminal neuralgia have the same symptoms as classical trigeminal neuralgia but very mild or no compression by a vessel.
 Secondary forms of trigeminal neuralgia are reserved for cases that are associated with multiple sclerosis or resulting from trauma.
 Therefore, the molecular mechanisms underlying these subtypes of trigeminal neuralgia may be distinct.
 These three groups had similar ages (i.e., most individuals are above 45 years of age and reflect the demographic breakdown of the Pittsburgh area; 76% Whites, 18% Blacks, and the rest comprised by other groups).

 Genotyping